Amarna: Archaeology

 After this European exploration continued in 1824 when Sir John Gardiner Wilkinson explored and mapped the city remains.
 The copyist Robert Hay and his surveyor G. Laver visited the locality and uncovered several of the Southern Tombs from sand drifts, recording the reliefs in 1833.
 The copies made by Hay and Laver languish largely unpublished in the British Library, where an ongoing project to identify their locations is underway.

 The Prussian expedition led by Richard Lepsius visited the site in 1843 and 1845, and recorded the visible monuments and topography of Amarna in two separate visits over a total of twelve days, using drawings and paper squeezes.
-The results were ultimately published in Denkmäler aus Ägypten und Äthiopien between 1849 and 1913, including an improved map of the city.
+The results included an improved map of the city.
 Despite being somewhat limited in accuracy, the engraved Denkmäler plates formed the basis for scholastic knowledge and interpretation of many of the scenes and inscriptions in the private tombs and some of the Boundary Stelae for the rest of the century.
 The records made by these early explorers teams are of immense importance since many of these remains were later destroyed or otherwise lost.